Theory of q-commuting contractions : joint reducing subspaces and orthogonal decompositions: Basic terminologies and preparatory results

-Furthermore, we have that $T_1=T_2(qT_1)T_2^*$ which implies that $T_1$ and $qT_1$ are unitarily equivalent.
-Consequently, the spectral radius of $T_1$ and that of $qT_1$ are equal which is possible if and only if $|q|=1$ unless the spectral radius of $T_1$ is zero.
-Besides the latter case, we have that $T_1T_2^*=\overline{q}T_2^*T_1.$ \item Given a $q$-commuting pair of matrices $(T,N)$ such that $N$ is normal.
-Using spectral theorem, we can assume that $N$ is a diagonal matrix with respect to some orthonormal basis.
-Without loss of generality, we can assume the following.
+\item Let us consider a $q$-commuting pair of $n \times n$ matrices $(T, N)$ such that $N$ is normal.
+We can assume using the spectral theorem that $N$ is a diagonal matrix with respect to some fixed orthonormal basis and so, we have that